 My first week in Costa Rica.

-I was living at Somertime Inn, a hostel in Fuente Verde.
-This beautiful and rustic hostel is located 15 minutes outside of a small town called Tinamaste in the Diamante Valley of Costa Rica.
+I was living in a beautiful and rustic hostel is located 15 minutes outside of a small town called Tinamaste in the Diamante Valley of Costa Rica.
 The house and it’s surrounding areas are isolated and dripping with jungle magic.
 I chose a mosquito-net-adorned bed next to a bookcase on the deck where I fell asleep each night to the flicker of lightning bugs and sonatas of frogs, and rose each day to a symphony of birds and the territorial roar of howler monkeys.
 Scott had started his first two week shift and I was spending my days walking the hour and a half route to the nearest store, taking photos, and doing yoga.

 I realized several things during this time including:

 1: Internet sucks in the jungle.
-This makes posting blogs very difficult/usually impossible
+This makes posting blogs very difficult.

 The other guests had all been there for months.
 They were younger than me and in a different place in their lives.
 I tried my best to be open and fit in, but I was having a hard time.